-Before the LSO, KRRC will supplement the FMP to include a phone tree with relevant agency contacts.
-Each Contractor will confer regularly with ODF and Cal Fire foresters to discuss Proposed Action progress and updates as they pertain to fire prevention and suppression and fire season designations.
+Before the LSO, the Renewal Corporation will supplement the FMP to include a phone tree with relevant agency contacts.
+Each Contractor will confer regularly with ODF and CalFire foresters to discuss Proposed Action progress and updates as they pertain to fire prevention and suppression and fire season designations.